CDulst/INT4-Community/README.md

 Donation sum that grows over time

+(This is a test for the first push)

 Flower that represents involvement (presented by rectangle)

 Three checkboxes: Low, Medium or High involvement